 In 1922 lead smelting was discontinued and the plant produced sulphuric acid, superphosphate and fertilizers.
 In 1924 a cement plant was added.
 Later the production of lead and zinc was resumed.

 Cockle Creek Power Station operated from 11 March 1927 to March 1976.
 This power station, when built by Caledonian Collieries Limited, had a plant capacity of 10,000 KVA.
 Eventually it served several towns and 17 mines.

 In 1876 Millers Wharf - situated at the intersection of Cocked Hat and Winding Creeks - was used by both passenger and cargo ferries.

 In 1888 the ferry 'Helen Taylor' (skippered by Captain Peterson), ran daily between Pelican Flat and Cockle Creek.
 This run was scheduled to co-incide with train arrivals and departures.
 By 1889 Wallsend storekeeper W.W.
 Johnson had introduced a daily ferry run between Cockle Creek, Cooranbong and Swansea.
 Johnson had previously used his launches, 'Little Pinafore' and 'Big Pinafore', to ship pit props between Dora and Cockle Creeks.
 At Millers Wharf the cargo was then loaded on to drays and transported to Wallsend.

 In the 1880's Millers Wharf was used as a terminal by coal workers who commuted by ferry to the Catherine Hill Bay mines.

-Until 1899 the Chinese market gardeners used a punt to ferry traffic over Cockle Creek.
+Until 1899 produce from the market gardens was transported by punt to the wharf on Cockle Creek.

 From 1912-1930 a steam tram ran through this area.